United CEO Oscar Munoz: We won't let police drag people off planes anymore

 United CEO Oscar Munoz says the airline won't allow law enforcement officers to haul seated paying passengers off its flights again.

 "We are not going to put a law enforcement official to take them off," Munoz told ABC's "Good Morning America" on Wednesday.
-"To remove a booked, paid, seating passenger -- we can't do that."
+"To remove a booked, paid, seated passenger -- we can't do that."

 Munoz spoke three days after a passenger was dragged off a plane, bloodied and screaming, by authorities at Chicago O'Hare International Airport.